crystal-bit/angry-aliens/README.md

 Source code and comments are in English.
 The commentary is in Italian only.

-## Where is the project? `master` and `develop` branches
+## Branches: `master`, `develop` and `video`

-The `develop` branch contains the complete project.
+- `develop` branch contains the complete project.
+I do experiments in here.
+It may be unstable.

-The default `master` branch will be in sync with video tutorials releases.
+- `master` branch will be in sync with video tutorials releases on my YouTube channel.
-I'll use the master branch to re-do the whole project while releasing video tutorials.
+- `videoX/start` branches contains the code to follow the tutorial number `X`.
+Example:
+  - `video5/start` contains the code to follow the [video tutorial 5](https://youtu.be/SVuOYKzTwxw) on YouTube.

 ## Prerequisites